 Play Without Hearing: No audio cues are necessary to play the game well.

-Star Wars: Squadrons has 5 accessibility features for Communication which deal with how you can communicate with other players in the game and what options are available to customise and control this interaction.
+We've documented 5 accessibility features for Communication in Star Wars: Squadrons which deal with how you can communicate with other players in the game and what options are available to customise and control this interaction.

 Player-to-Player Online Communication